 Pointe au Baril

-Pointe au Baril was named after the barrel on the point that originally (1870s) marking the treacherous entry to the main channel from the open water of Georgian Bay.
+Pointe au Baril was named after the barrel on placed on the point in the 1870’s to mark the treacherous entry to the main channel from the open water of Georgian Bay.
 As the story goes, early fur traders from Penetanguishene lost a canoe near the point.
-Their canoe included a barrel of whisky that was found by stranded traders the next spring.
+Their canoe included a barrel of whiskey that was found by stranded traders the next spring.
 After a drinking spree the barrel was left on the point as a beacon.
 French mariners were soon calling it Pointe au Baril.
 Later this marker was improved to include a lantern in the barrel that would be lit by the first fisherman returning inland to light the way for the rest of the boats.

 Wright’s is pretty much in the middle of nowhere, so we all took advantage of being in a marina to get some projects done and clean the boats.
 Our friend Zyg aboard Domino came into the marina with his visiting Nashville friends on Monday.
-They were leaving Domino at the marina while they took a few days to stay in Zyg’s friend Rob’s family summer cottage on the nearby French River.
+They were leaving Domino at the marina while they took a few days to stay at Zyg’s friend Rob’s family summer cottage on an island in the nearby French River.